AQ Index for New Jersey

 Air Quality Index for New Jersey

-The highest AQ index in New Jersey (as of 9:00 EDT) is currently the Central area.
-Particle Pollution (PM2.5) is measuring at 71 (Moderate).
-This means air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+The highest AQ index in New Jersey (as of 23:00 EST) is currently the New Jersey area.
+Particle Pollution (PM2.5) is measuring at 41 (Good).
+This means air quality is satisfactory, and air pollution poses little or no risk.

 Range0 - 5051 - 100101 - 150151 - 200201 - 300301 - 500